datboyblu3/HackTheBox_Studies/HTB Academy/3) Footprinting/Host Based Enumeration/SNMP.md

 ### Questions

-Enumerate the SNMP service and obtain the email address of the admin: devadmin@inlanefreight.htb
+**1) Enumerate the SNMP service and obtain the email address of the admin:**

+ Answer: devadmin@inlanefreight.htb

 ```
 snmpwalk -v2c -c public 10.129.113.191
 ```

- What is the customized version of the SNMP server?: InFreight SNMP v0.91
+ **2) What is the customized version of the SNMP server?:**

+ Answer: InFreight SNMP v0.91
 ```
  snmpwalk -v2c -c public 10.129.113.191
 ```

-Enumerate the custom script that is running on the system and submit its output as the answer: HTB{5nMp_fl4g_uidhfljnsldiuhbfsdij44738b2u763g}
+**3) Enumerate the custom script that is running on the system and submit its output as the answer:**  Answer:

+HTB{5nMp_fl4g_uidhfljnsldiuhbfsdij44738b2u763g}

 ```
  snmpwalk -v2c -c public 10.129.113.191